hyosung11/Launch-School/Courses/journal.md

    * Feeling funky and tired even though I've slept a lot.
 Ugh.

 12:38 I need to strength train and eat sparingly.

+14:14 Back to studying after The Quick and the Dead training session, lunch of shrimp and eggs, watching poker on youtube, and listening to the 48 Laws of Power.